Common Career Mistakes and How to Avoid Them

 Stagnation

-Lack of personal growth can make employees uncompetitive within an organization and in the overall job market.
+A lack of personal growth makes employees ineffective, both inside an organization and the larger job market.

 How Do You Stay Competitive?

-- Look for Mentoring: Find one who will provide guidance, collaborations, connections or suggest areas of improvement.
+- Look for Mentoring: Find a mentor who will offer direction, assistance, collaborations, connections or highlight areas for improvement.

-- Continuing Your Education: Take further courses, certifications or degrees programs that relate to the profession.
+- Continuing Your Education: Take additional classes, certificates or degrees that are pertinent to your field of work.

 - Transferable Skills Set Development: Investing time in developing the skills required by other related fields.